iyad-salameh/VRLabGamyra/README.md

 The simulation will start, and the XR Device Simulator will be active.
 The AI Assistant will connect to your local Ollama instance.

 Simulator Controls
-The primary controls for the XR Device Simulator are as follows:
+Action

+Control

+Look / Aim Ray

-Look/Aim: Mouse
+Mouse

+Move Player Rig

-Move Player Rig: W, A, S, D
+W, A, S, D

+Control Left Hand

-Control Left Hand: Hold Left Shift + Move Mouse
+Hold Left Shift + Mouse

+Control Right Hand

-Control Right Hand: Hold Left Ctrl + Move Mouse
+Hold Left Ctrl + Mouse

+Grab / Grip Object

-Grab/Grip Object: Middle Mouse Button
+Middle Mouse Button

+Teleport

-Teleport: Aim at an anchor and press the controller's thumbstick.
+Aim at anchor + Press Thumbstick

-UI & Virtual Keyboard Interaction:
+UI / Keyboard Click

-Point the controller's ray at a UI element (button, keyboard key).

-Press the Trigger button to "click."
+Aim ray + Press Trigger

+(Right Trigger)

+(Left Mouse Button)

+(Left Trigger)

-(Right Controller Trigger: Left Mouse Button / Left Controller Trigger: Right Mouse Button)
+(Right Mouse Button)

+📂 Project Structure
+A brief overview of the key folders in the project:

+/
+├── Assets/
+│   ├── Scenes/         # Contains the main VRSetup scene
+│   ├── Scripts/        # All C# scripts (AssistantManager, SaveManager, etc.)
+│   ├── Samples/        # Imported assets from the XR Toolkit and Neocortex │   └── ...             # Other asset folders (Materials, Prefabs, etc.)
+├── Packages/           # Unity Package Manager manifest └── ProjectSettings/    # All project configuration files

-License
+📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for full details.

 The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
 As a permissive license, it puts only very limited restrictions on reuse and has, therefore, high license compatibility.
 It permits reuse within proprietary software, provided that all copies of the licensed software include a copy of the MIT License terms and the copyright notice.

-Contributing
+🤝 Contributing
 Please read CONTRIBUTING.md for details on the process for submitting pull requests.

-Acknowledgments
+🙏 Acknowledgments
 Built with the Unity Engine.

 Interaction and locomotion systems are powered by the XR Interaction Toolkit package.